0xbigshaq/ctf-stuff/KAF-2020/SSE_KEYGENME/README.md

 ### Step 2 - Shuffling

-The program takes the first 16 bytes of the input(block of 128 bits) and shuffles the order of the characters using the ``pshufb``:
+The program takes the first 16 bytes of the input(block of 128 bits) and shuffles the order of the characters using the ``pshufb`` instruction:
 1. First, the program "generates" a 16-byte variable using the following instructions sequence:

 ![image1](./images/0x01.png)

-The program is doing a lot of repetative left shifting until it completes a full 128bit block.(which is made out of ``0x01``s).
+It's doing a lot of repetative left shifting until it completes a full 128bit block.(which is made out of ``0x01``s).

 Essentially, the following one-liner will yield the same result: ``some_var = 0x01010101010101010101010101010101``.